 How to get a Building Permit

-1. If your building or addition is a commercial type the following types of information must be submitted for review, regardless of size. (all plans must be drawn to scale) (allow twenty days for review)
+1. For new commercial buildings or additions, the following must be submitted digitally to cplans@horrycountysc.gov for review, regardless of size (allow twenty days for review):

 1. Completed building permit application

-4. Two complete sets of architectural, structural, mechanical, electrical and plumbing plans along with two(2) civil/site plans, showing the fire hydrant location.
+3. A complete set of .pdf(s) for architectural, structural, mechanical, electrical and plumbing plans along with civil/site plans, showing the fire hydrant location.
+All plans must be drawn to scale.

 2. The following information must also be submitted for commercial buildings prior to issuance of the building permit: